fernandaleonn/The-LIMA-s-traveling/README.md

 If $\pi(j)$ is interpreted as the city following city j for j = 1, 2, ··· , n, the cost of the tour can be defined as follows: $\sum_{j=1}^{n}d_{j\pi (j)}$.

+**Solution methods**

+The traveling salesman problem entails a salesman and a set of cities.
+The task at hand is for the salesman to visit each city, commencing from a specific city (perhaps his hometown), and eventually returning to the same starting point.
+The primary challenge revolves around minimizing the overall duration of the journey.

+Given the inherent complexity associated with solving the traveling salesman problem, various initiatives have been launched to enhance the efficiency of route determination.
+The most fundamental approach, known as brute force, involves computing all possible routes—an approach that proves exceedingly inefficient and practically unfeasible, particularly in expansive networks.
+Furthermore, heuristics, including the nearest neighbor, cheapest insertion, and bidirectional methods, have been developed to address the intricacies of computing optimal solutions in robust networks.

+Within this context, algorithms designed to yield optimal solutions have emerged, such as the branch and join method and the pruning method.
+This work will primarily focus on the latter, a technique aimed at reducing the search space by systematically eliminating branches and nodes.
+In the realm of the Traveling Salesman Problem (TSP), pruning proves indispensable for enhancing the algorithm's efficiency by discarding solutions known in advance not to lead to the optimal solution.

+**Proposed algorithm**

 __Matrix of cost__

 To address this issue irrespective of the method employed, we needed to take into account an entity known as the "matrix of cost."
 The primary goal is to minimize this matrix, utilizing various methods.
 For instance, let's consider the following approach: